 - Use paired sets to save time when you can — For Example Skill Based 2×2 Training

-- When time is of the essence, use compound exercises (move a lot of muscle at multiple joints) more than isolation exercises (one joint exercises like leg curls or arm curls), though not exclusively
+- When time is of the essence, use compound exercises (move a lot of muscle at multiple joints) more than isolation exercises (one joint exercises like leg curls or arm curls).

 Train Movements Before Muscles

-You can use machines if you really want (they are often a good place to start) but I just find they don’t encourage good movement and the fixed patterns increases the odds of an overuse problem down the road.
+You can use machines if you want (they are often a good place to start) but if you value coordination, skill development and joint health you'll probably want to eventually mix in more coordination oriented neuromuscular work down the road.

-You’re best bet is always to train large compound movements first in your sessions.
+You’re best bet is to preferentially train large compound movements first in your sessions.
 These are movements that utilize large movement patterns and consequently require a lot of muscle and energy expenditure.

-Doing these movements properly also generally leads to injury prevention in other activities too.
+Doing a variety of these movements properly also generally leads to injury prevention in other activities too.

 I recommend learning the following movements:

 Strength training is a set of skills you can use for a lifetime.
 Understand these basics and you can use any tool you want in the future to execute them.
-Foundational movements like these make advanced multi-planar variations far easier to learn long-term.
+Foundational movements like these make advanced multi-planar variations far easier to learn later.

-Meaning if you want to improve how something smaller looks or performs, like the calves or your biceps look, then add some specific isolation work for those areas if you want after you did everything else, assuming those muscles aren't your top priority.
+Meaning if you want to improve how something smaller looks or performs, like the calves or your biceps.
+Then add some specific isolation work for those areas if you want after you did everything else, assuming those muscles aren't your top priority.
 More of a 'nice-to-have.'